learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tStudies involving children cannot involve any deception"
     correct: false
-- !Structured
-  question: "8.\tAccording to the text, which of the following is least important when considering the interestingness of a scientific research question?"
+- question: "8.\tAccording to the text, which of the following is least important when considering the interestingness of a scientific research question?"
   answers:
   - answer: "a.\tAre you personally curious about knowing the answer?"
     correct: true